Seagull Book: Acquisition

 In December 2006, Deseret Book bought Seagull Book, as well as its sister company Covenant Communications, another major Deseret Book competitor.
 Financial details were not publicly disclosed.

 At the age of 67, Lewis Kofford was considering retirement and initiated the buyout discussions.
 In recent years Deseret Book had acquired other major competitors, including Bookcraft, Excel Entertainment Group, and LDS Living magazine.

 This created a chain of 69 stores, although they would continue as two independent, coexisting companies, and retain their existing stores, employees, and market specialties.
 The retailers were already successfully filling two different niches in the LDS market, and rather than transform into Deseret Book, Seagull would act as its discount chain.
-Seagull Book has continued to operate as an independent entity to Deseret Book retail stores.
+Seagull Book continued to operate as an independent entity to Deseret Book retail stores, until its shutdown in December 2025.

 Following the merger, independent publisher Kent Larsen published his concerns, saying that when Deseret Book has previously acquired its largest competitors (such as Bookcraft in 1999), the LDS market shrank resulting in fewer publications and leading to downsizing.